clear-route/forge/README.md

         log.Fatal(err)
     }

     // 2.
-Create an agent with the provider ag := agent.NewDefaultAgent(provider,
+Create an agent with custom instructions ag := agent.NewDefaultAgent(provider,
-        agent.WithSystemPrompt("You are a helpful AI assistant."),
+        agent.WithCustomInstructions("You are a helpful AI assistant."),
     )

     // 3.
-Create an executor
+Create a CLI executor
     executor := cli.NewExecutor(ag,
         cli.WithPrompt("You: "),
     )